rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

 Insert elements
 ---------------

+The ``insert`` family of methods allows for rows (taxa) and columns (traits) of a breeding value matrix to be inserted into a copy of the original matrix.
+Use of the ``insert`` method family is demonstrated in the code below.

 .. code-block:: python

-    # create a new genotype matrix to demonstrate
+    # create a new breeding value matrix to demonstrate
     new = bvmat.deepcopy()

-    # insert genotype matrix along the taxa axis before index 0
+    # insert breeding value matrix along the taxa axis before index 0
     tmp = bvmat.insert(0, new, axis = bvmat.taxa_axis)
     tmp = bvmat.insert_taxa(0, new)

-    # insert genotype matrix along the trait axis before index 0
+    # insert breeding value matrix along the trait axis before index 0
     tmp = bvmat.insert(0, new, axis = bvmat.trait_axis)
     tmp = bvmat.insert_trait(0, new)

 Select elements
 ---------------

+The ``select`` family of methods allows for rows (taxa) and columns (traits) of the breeding value matrix to be selected and extracted to a copy of the original matrix.
+Use of the ``select`` method family is demonstrated in the code below.

 .. code-block:: python